ciatph/storyboard/README.md

 ### Installation Instructions

 1. Install [Ruby](https://www.ruby-lang.org/en/).
 For windows machines, use the [RubyInstaller](https://rubyinstaller.org/downloads/).
-	- select the `Ruby+Devkit 2.5.3-1 (x64)`.
+	- select `Ruby+Devkit 2.5.3-1 (x64)`.
 Install all `MSYS2 toolchain` when prompted.

-2. Open a command line and run the following commands.
+2. Install the Ruby Bundler.
+Open a command line and run the following commands.
 Do not overwrite if these they are already available:
 	- `gem install bundler`

 4. Install [Yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable).